Differences between adjustable and fixed loans

-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a good rate.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Coastal Mortgage Corp. at 504-866-5626 to discuss your situation with one of our professionals.

-Most programs have a cap that protects you from sudden increases in monthly payments.
-Your ARM may feature a cap on how much your interest rate can increase in one period.
-For example: no more than two percent a year, even if the index the rate is based on goes up by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the monthly payment can go up in one period.
-In addition, the great majority of ARM programs have a "lifetime cap" — your interest rate can't go over the cap amount.
+The majority of Adjustable Rate Mortgages are capped, which means they won't increase over a specific amount in a given period of time.
+Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
+Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that your payment can go up in one period.
+In addition, the great majority of ARMs have a "lifetime cap" — this means that the rate can't ever go over the cap amount.

-ARMs most often have the lowest rates toward the start of the loan.
-They provide the lower interest rate from a month to ten years.
+ARMs most often feature their lowest rates at the start.
+They usually guarantee the lower interest rate for an initial period that varies greatly.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-These loans are best for people who expect to move in three or five years.
-These types of ARMs are best for borrowers who will move before the loan adjusts.
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit people who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 504-866-5626.
 We answer questions about different types of loans every day.